Realization of Temporally Connected Graphs Based on Degree Sequences: Linear-Time Algorithm for Realizing TC (Multi)graphs

 Given the trees $T_1$ and $T_2$ and the potential overlapping edge $e$ or central cycle $C$, this labeling procedure can be executed in time $\Oh(n+m)$ via BFS algorithms on both spanning trees.

 We conclude the following algorithmic main result of our work.

 \begin{theorem}

 Let~$\dd$ be a (multi)graphical degree sequence.
 We can decide in $\Oh(n+m)$~time whether~$\dd$ is TC-realizable.
-If this is the case, then in $\Oh(n+m)$~time, we can compute a (multi)graph~$G$ which is a realization of~$\dd$ together with a TC-labeling for~$G$. \end{theorem}
+If this is the case, then in $\Oh(n+m)$~time, we can compute a (multi)graph~$G$ which is a realization of~$\dd$ together with a TC labeling for~$G$. \end{theorem}